A letter from Wilderness Interactive

 Sovereignty.
 Always.

-Everything we build, our clients own.
-Code, data, accounts, infrastructure.
-If you ever leave, you take it all with you.
-No vendor lock-in, no hostage clauses, no “our platform only” traps.
+Your site, your code, your data, your accounts: all yours.
+The bespoke pieces we build for your business are yours too.
+If you ever leave, you take all of it with you.
+Our own products stay close to us, but everything we make for you stays with you.
+No vendor lock-in, no hostage clauses.
 We keep clients because the work is good, not because leaving would cost them the whole stack.

 Emergence over control.